Extramarital sex: Christianity

 Traditionalist Christianity teaches that extramarital sex is both immoral and sinful by nature.
 Scriptural foundations for this Biblical teaching are cited as following:

 Know ye not that the unrighteous shall not inherit the kingdom of God?
-Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate (eunuchs and homosexuals), nor abusers of themselves with mankind, Nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God. — (Latin Vulgate):
+Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate (court eunuchs and homosexuals), nor abusers of themselves with mankind, Nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God. — (Latin Vulgate):

 Accordingly, a Catholic wedding strictly teaches that a husband and wife publicly promise fidelity to each other until death, which is the sole reason for the dissolution of a Sacramental Marriage.
 Consequentially, both adultery and divorce contradicts this nuptial promise by breach made to the covenant of Holy Mother Church.

 The Order of Waldensians were accused of expressing approval of adultery in certain rare circumstances.

 In contrast, some select modernist Protestant denominations, such as the Episcopalians today hold liberal and progressive views on extramarital sex and relations, adhering to their own personal interpretations of the Holy Bible and its relevancy to modern lifestyles.